aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 27Mar18
+Worked on and finished Section 4, and did most of Section 5 for LaunchCode, which included a bunch of turtle exercises.
+Great fun!

+## 26Mar18
+Finished Section 3 for LaunchCode; met with WorkSource for some housing options and DSHS for food

 ## 23Mar18

-Finished Section 3 for LaunchCode; talked to a few people at WorkSource about time management and benefits options.
+Finished Section 2 for LaunchCode; talked to a few people at WorkSource about time management and benefits options.

 ## 22Mar18